 How Does Ransomware Work?

 Ransomware isn’t especially complicated to code.
 The encryption functions exist natively on both Windows and Unix-based machines like macOS and Linux.
 Some attackers choose to package their own encryption framework to avoid detection by AV software, but there are plenty of open source projects for attackers to choose from.
 What’s more, with the appearance of Ransomware-as-a-Service such as SMAUG RaaS and Shifr Raas, attackers can simply buy off-the-shelf malware to distribute to victims.
-Reports indicate that portals for accessing these kinds of services are proliferating and are accessible to the less-sophisticated hackers.
+Reports indicate that portals for these services are proliferating and accessible to less-sophisticated hackers.

-Once an attacker has a ransomware project in hand, they only need to decide how to distribute it.
-As with other forms of malware, typical infection vectors rely on socially engineering victims into downloading an infected file either from a website or via a phishing email.
+Once an attacker has a ransomware project, they only need to decide how to distribute it.
+As with other forms of malware, typical infection vectors rely on socially engineering victims into downloading an infected file from a website or via a phishing email.
 Often, an MS Office attachment or a malicious PDF file is used which, upon being opened, executes hidden code that in turn downloads the malware payload.
 In other cases, the ransomware could be the payload delivered by a script on a maliciously-crafted website or downloaded by a fake software installer.

 It’s important to note that once the victim has opened the malicious file and given authorization, everything else happens invisibly behind the scenes.
 The unsuspecting victim may not know for some minutes, hours or even days that they have been infected, depending on when the malware is coded to trigger the encryption and announce its presence.